Introduction of Ma Bian Cao:European Verbena Herb or Herba Verbenae.

 (1).Verbena officinalis L.

-This Old World native was a favorite of the Druids, who gathered vervain when the Dog Star, Sirius, was on the rise, in the dark of the Moon.
+This plant was a favorite of the Druids, who gathered vervain when the Dog Star, Sirius, was on the rise, in the dark of the Moon.
 The Druids utilized vervain in divination, consecration, and ritual cleansing of sacred spaces.
 They made a magical drink called the Cauldron of Cerridwen (a shapeshifter) that some say included rowan berries, seawater, lesser celandine, flixweed, and vervain, which brought the drinker creative energy for bardic song and prophecy; a drink made from vervain is still said to help poets in their work.
 Vervain is still used to make a drink for initiating into Druidic paths.
-It is pleasant smelling and can be drunk as a tea or burned as an incense.
+It is pleasant smelling and can be drunk as tea or burned as incense.
 In its connection with the Underworld, it is said the herb can be added to a cup of wine drunk on Samhain to aid in contact with the Beloved Dead.

 Pharmacological actions: ①.anti-inflammatory and analgesic effect; ②.antitussive effect; ③.uterine effect; ④.promote milk secretion in mammals.